OlivierLD/raspberry-coffee/README.md

 <!-- TODO
   Can the the network address translation be skipped ?
  -->
-The Raspberry PI 3 and the Zero W already have one embedded, I just added another one, the small USB WiFi dongle I used to use on the other Raspberry PIs.
+The Raspberry PI 3 and the Zero W already have one embedded WiFi port, I just added another one, the small USB WiFi dongle I used to use on the other Raspberry PIs.
 This one becomes named `wlan1`.
 All I had to do was to modify `/etc/network/interfaces`: